antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ## Background
 Everyone loves when an system can handle/react fast and make it feel like seamless operation.
 This is true whether it is in a large scale enterprise or a in smaller organization.
 How fast systems can handle requests can be a complicated chain of services communicating with each other, therefor optimizations and performance improvements are an important task we developers need to deal with.

-In this post we will look at the Logic Apps Control actions; Condition and Switch, to see if there is any performance difference.
-We will make a benchmark by comparing two workflows implementations.
-One workflow implementing the Control action Condition and the other the Switch action.
+In this post we will look at four differnce ways to implement if statements in Logic Apps.
+To see if there is any performance difference.
+We will conduct a benchmark on a real world senario and by compare the results.

-But let's first go thru the difference between <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition</a> and a <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-switch-statement"  target="_blank" rel="noopener noreferrer">Switch</a> action!
+But let's first go thru all there is to know about the <a href="https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-conditional-statement?tabs=consumption" target="_blank" rel="noopener noreferrer">Condition</a> actions!

 ## Condition and Switch actions
 In a programming language like C#, you will run into if and switch statements, they are controlling mechanizes to determine how to act on a value or a group of values.
 In Logic Apps these are implemented as Condition and Switch actions.
 The Condition action is similar to a if-else and the Switch action is like a Switch-case statement in C#.
 There is few limitations in the Logic Apps implementation of these actions.